KILTprotocol/docs/docs/develop/workshop/03-attester/03-ctype.md

 In a real-life setup, a user would simply retrieve an existing CType from the chain or a repository of CTypes for example via a Credential Registry's REST API.

-In this tutorial, we'll have the <span class="label-role attester">Attester</span> create and attempt to store a CType on the KILT test blockchain.
+In this tutorial, we'll have the <span className="label-role attester">Attester</span> create and attempt to store a CType on the KILT test blockchain.

 ## Create CType